Big Game Season Structure

 The quality of hunt/vs points required has become a joke.
 Either you get a A list tag or you get a point.
 Not both!

-Bob Gnat 5 months ago
+Bob Gnat about 1 year ago

 CPW needs to prioritize the long term health of the species first and foremost.
 Secondly, Colorado residents are the ONLY group that has any legal entitlement to Colorado big game tags.